Ibrahima Sonko: Stoke City

-On 29 August 2008, Sonko signed for Premier League Stoke City for a fee of £2 million, which could rise £2.25 million depending on appearances.
-He made his Stoke debut on 14 September 2008 in a 3–2 defeat against Everton.
-However, he was unable to hold on to his place in the team under Tony Pulis and became mainly used as a substitute.
-On 20 December 2008 Stoke played away at Blackburn Rovers, Sonko conceded an early penalty after a horribly mistimed tackle on Morten Gamst Pedersen which helped Blackburn ease to a 3–0 win, Pulis described it as 'abysmal defending'.
+On 29 August 2008, Sonko signed for Premier League club Stoke City for a fee of £2 million, which could rise to £2.25 million depending on appearances.
+He made his Stoke debut on 14 September 2008, in a 3–2 defeat against Everton.
+However, he was unable to hold on to his place in the team under Tony Pulis and was mainly used as a substitute.
+On 20 December 2008, Stoke played away at Blackburn Rovers.
+Sonko conceded an early penalty after a horribly mistimed tackle on Morten Gamst Pedersenwhich helped Blackburn ease to a 3–0 win, Pulis described it as 'abysmal defending'.
 Sonko only figured as a substitute for the remainder of the 2008–09 season as the Potters finished in 14th position.

-On 1 September 2009, Sonko joined Hull City on loan for the 2009–10 season.
+On 1 September 2009, he joined Hull City on loan for the 2009–10 season.
 Sonko made his debut for Hull on 12 September 2009, in a 4–1 loss away to Sunderland.
 He made just nine appearances as Hull suffered relegation from the Premier League.
 He spent the 2010–11 season on loan at Portsmouth.
-He played 27 times for Pompey scoring once.
+He played 27 times for Pompey, scoring once.

 After an unsuccessful time at Stoke he was released at the end of the 2010–11 season.